EdwinMichaelLab/COVID-SEIR-India/README.md

 This will produce output `India.mat`, which contains the predictions of all state functions until the end of the year.
-With this file loaded, you can plot median proportion of people immune using the following:
+With this file loaded, you can plot median proportion of people immune using the following code:

 `plot(median(V+B+R2, 2));`

-Other state functions can be visualized in a similar way.
+Other state functions can be visualized similarly.

 ## Running alternative social measure / vaccination scenarios